 The Job Title

 The General Responsibilities and Requirements of the Job

 What to Avoid

-Avoid descriptions that are foreshortened (three general lines with little information) or overly lengthy (the classic meandering four-page list).
+Avoid descriptions that are foreshortened or overly lengthy.
 Include your real must haves, not the tiny details.
-No need to list pages and pages of Responsibilities, Qualifications, Requirements.
+Just because some online ad sites allow an infinite number of lines, there is no need to list pages and pages of Responsibilities, Qualifications, Requirements.
 These can actually be more off-putting than helpful.
 It is highly unusual for your best candidate to be capable of every small point on that list.
 Your best candidate is the one who comes in with the unconditional essentials, who fits with the group, and who is competent enough to catch on quickly with the rest.